 I sold my motorcycle and bought a ticket on a ship to Singapore.
 Friends from Perth drove me down to the port at Fremantle and gave me a mighty fine drunken send-off.
-They boarded the ship with me, and together we celebrated ‘bon voyage’ until the ‘all visitors get off the ship’ whistle blew.
+They boarded the ship with me and together we celebrated bon voyage until the “all visitors get off the ship” whistle blew.
 Among those seeing me off was my girlfriend, Costello.
 Now what are the odds of an Abbott (me) meeting a girl named Costello?
 I don’t suppose our relationship hinged on much else for I can’t even recall her first name.
 Sorry, Ms. Costello.

 When I left Singapore for Malaya and mainland Asia, I remember thinking, “Where the hell is the jungle?”
-Malaya’s beautiful paved roads and hitchhiking Mercedes-Benz cars were not at all what I expected.
+Malaya’s beautiful paved roads and hitchhiking Mercedes-Benz cars were not what I expected.
 That may have been the first time I realized how imagination and reality can easily be worlds apart.

-Oh, and those boxes of tropical disease meds?
-I threw them out in Bangkok along with 90% of the stuff I was lugging around (see earlier photo).
-I also cut off my Levis, the pant style I’d worn all my life, to shorts.
+Oh, and those boxes of tropical disease meds… I threw them out in Bangkok along with 90% of the stuff I was lugging around (see earlier photo).
+I also cut off my Levis—the pant style I’d worn all my life—to shorts.
 Levis are lousy in humid tropical weather.

-My frayed Levis distressed the headman of the temple to no end.
+I did the deed while staying at a Sikh temple in Kota Bharu on the east coast of Malaya.
+My frayed Levis bothered the headman of the temple to no end.
 He offered to hem these for me, being the gentle generous soul he was.
 As I recall, he even pleaded with me a little to let him.
-Now, I tend to be one of those people when being ‘nagged’ resist even more, so I doubt I agreed.
+Now, I tend to be one of those people when being nagged resist even more, so I doubt I agreed.
 Besides, I may have liked the frayed look.

 I remember looking down at a river flowing through that jungle scene and thinking what fun it would be to float down in a rubber raft.
 Now all I needed to do was find another soul with a similar idea of fun.
 That was not to be.
 However, later on, up in the jungles of Laos… but that’s a tale for another day.

-(See: The Further One Goes for background on this ‘Times of Yore’ series of posts.)
+(See: The Further One Goes [Biographical Notes, p.xii ] for background on this Times of Yore series of posts.)